rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 ### updateaccountowner
 - There is a single argument of type System.String.
 - Returns System.Boolean.
+### updateadgroup
+Update the AD group display name, and it's filter attribute spec.

+- There is a single argument of type UpdateAdGroupInput.
+- Returns System.String.
 ### updateagentdeploymentsetting
 Change the Rubrik Backup Service deployment setting